etefera/kpt/docs/tutorials/deploy_db.md

 ```
 my-cockroachdb/
     NAME     VALUE   SET BY            DESCRIPTION             COUNT   REQUIRED   IS SET
-  replicas   10                             1       No         Yes
+  replicas   10               The name of the field to         0       No         Yes
+                              manipulate
 ```

 Once we're satisfied with our change, updating our configuration server-side is as easy as running `live apply` again.